Kevin McPherson announced the signing of Thadd Obecny II and Daniel Overas

-McPherson spent the previous two seasons as head men's coach at Augusta State and was part of the Jaguars' to back-to-back NCAA Championships (2010 and 2011) as an assistant coach during their title runs.
+Prior to coming to Coastal, McPherson spent the two seasons (2011-12 and 2012-13 seasons) as head men's coach at Augusta State and was part of the Jaguars' to back-to-back NCAA Championships (2010 and 2011) as an assistant coach during their title runs.
 He additionally served as the Jaguars' head women's coach from 2008-11.

 "This is very exciting for me," McPherson said.
 "I was raised one mile from Coastal's campus and it will be great to come back home.
 Coastal has a lot of great things going on in and around campus, the department of athletics and the men's golf program.
 This is a dream job for me and I think it would be for anybody.
 I am looking forward to continuing Coastal Carolina's tradition of winning championships and being one of the top golf programs in the nation."

 In his first season as Augusta State's men's head golf coach, McPherson guided the Jaguars to the 2012 NCAA Athens Regional and nearly advanced to the NCAA Championships after a seventh-place finish.
 Taylor Floyd also just missed an individual berth to the NCAA Championship by placing eighth at the Regional with a 1-under par, 212.
 In year two, Augusta State was ranked among the nation's top 50 - including a high of 34th by Golfweek at season's end, but missed out on an at-large selection to the NCAA Regional field.
 However, Maverick Antcliff and Alex Wennstam represented the Jaguars as individuals at the NCAA Florida State Regional.

 In his three years at the helm of the women's program, the Lady Jaguars registered two victories and 15 top-five finishes in 29 events, including five individual medalists.
 He additionally played a vital role as assistant men's coach during the Jags' victory at the 2011 NCAA Championships in Stillwater, Okla.